Vindicce/react-native-template-vindicce-context/README.md

 You can starting a new project this way:

-`expo init MyAppName --template react-native-template-vindicce-context`
+`expo init MyAppName --template react-native-vindicce-context`

 #